Want to learn new ways to make extra money?

 The beauty in this method is that it doesn’t require any lifestyle change whatsoever after paying something off.
 You’re already using that extra money toward debt so why not continue to use it to get out of debt faster?

 Let’s put it this way.
-Not using that extra money to pay off debt can potentially add months to your payments and quite a bit of money to your total debt.
+Not using that extra money to pay off debt fast can potentially add months to your payments and quite a bit of money to your total debt.
 The faster you pay it off, the less interest you pay.

-2. Start a Side Hustle
+2. How to Pay off Debt With a Side Hustle

 Do you have a hobby that you really enjoy?
 Maybe you are really good at crochet.
 Perhaps you have a talent for music or art.